nautobot/go-nautobot/docs/PowerPortTemplate.md

 ### NewPowerPortTemplate

-`func NewPowerPortTemplate(id string, objectType string, display string, url string, naturalSlug string, notesUrl string, name string, created NullableTime, lastUpdated NullableTime, ) *PowerPortTemplate`
+`func NewPowerPortTemplate(objectType string, display string, url string, naturalSlug string, notesUrl string, name string, created NullableTime, lastUpdated NullableTime, ) *PowerPortTemplate`

 NewPowerPortTemplate instantiates a new PowerPortTemplate object This constructor will assign default values to properties that have it defined,